How to Pass ISTQB Foundation Level On the First Try

 - I figured I might as well get on the Official U.S. List of Certified & Credentialed Software Testers™, and start increasing my Testing Tiers® ranking level, so after I felt like I knew the material, I signed for the AT*SQA Micro-Credential on that subject.
 The course and syllabus for each topic were very good, so I was able to pass each micro-credential exam on my first try.

 - I repeated this process until I had covered all eight modules in the AT*Learn Essentials of Software Testing course.
 As a result, I earned 8 AT*SQA Micro-Credentials, and those 8 stacked to the AT*SQA Testing Essentials certification.
-So before I ever took the ISTQB Foundation Level exam, I had 8 AT*SQA Micro-Credentials, and one AT*SQA Certification, and decent Testing Tiers ranking in the Official U.S. List.
+So before I ever took the ISTQB Foundation Level exam, I had 8 AT*SQA Micro-Credentials, and one AT*SQA Certification, plus decent Testing Tiers ranking in the Official U.S. List.
 This gave me confidence that I knew a lot more about software testing now.

 - As I mentioned, the AT*Learn Essentials of Software Testing course did not match the ISTQB Foundation Level syllabus exactly, so I needed to study more before I attempted the ISTQB Foundation Level exam.

 - With this in mind, my next step was to read through the ISTQB Foundation Level syllabus.
 This can be downloaded for free from the AT*SQA and ASTQB (ISTQB in the U.S.) websites.
-I were able to skim through some sections of the Foundation Level syllabus because I had learned that material through AT*Learn.
+I was able to skim through some sections of the Foundation Level syllabus because I had learned that material through AT*Learn.
 This was the hardest part of my exam preparation because the ISTQB Foundation Level syllabus is fairly large and not particularly fun to read.

 - I didn't recognize the content in some sections of the ISTQB Foundation Level syllabus, so I studied those sections much more carefully to make sure I understood them.